 These drugs have a low potential for abuse when compared with the other scheduled categories, and have some medical use, including:

-At Lotze Mosley, LLP, our drug crimes defense attorneys in Maryland and Washington D.C. will evaluate your case and previous criminal record, when applicable, to determine the best strategy for your unique criminal defense, so together we can pursue the best outcome for your case.
+At Lotze Mosley, LLP, our drug crimes defense attorneys in Washington D.C. and Maryland will evaluate your case and previous criminal record, when applicable, to determine the best strategy for your unique criminal defense, so together we can pursue the best outcome for your case.

 What are the Defenses for Drug Distribution in Maryland & Washington D.C.?